IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 |tworavens_test_init|

-If instead TwoRavens opens with an empty view - no variables listed on the left, and/or no "data pebbles" in the middle panel, we'll provide some diagnostics tip further below.
+If instead TwoRavens opens with an empty view - no variables listed on the left, and/or no "data pebbles" in the middle panel, we'll provide some diagnostics tips further below.

 Otherwise, mouse over ``var1``, and click on ``Dep Var``, selecting the variable as "dependent":